BrenoBaiardi/framework-level/README.md

 ## How it was developed
 In order to be able to develop the tests with Selenium, the chromedriver.exe file were added to the resources folder in *src/test/resources*.
-Other requirements were added to the pom file as needed, including liraryes to aid in asserting, API testing, dealing with json and BDD, and generating reports.
+Other requirements were added to the pom file as needed, including libraries to aid in asserting, API testing, dealing with json and BDD, and generating reports.
 Some of those dependencies were:
 * RestAssured
 * json-simple
 * JsonAssert